conradstevens/BankSimulator/README.md

 # BankSimulator

-This is a porject designed and created by Conrad Stevens ethan heimlich, luka djukic Joshua and Yuki *My appologies for the missing last names getting to that asap
+This is a porject designed and created by Conrad Stevens ethan heimlich, luka djukic Joshua Effe and Yuki *My appologies for the missing last names getting to that asap

 This was an assignment for CSC207 at U of T